DEVELOPMENT & DESIGN

 GROB has at its disposal a wide range of facilities and resources necessary for ground and flight testing.
 Stress rigs and calibration equipment are employed to carry out fatigue and strength testing required for airworthiness approval.
 This includes assessing damage tolerance by deliberately introducing manufacturing defects for testing purposes.

 GROB has unparalleled experience in testing and internationally certifying composite airframes and components.

 The GROB flight test team is an established and highly experienced group of flight testing and certification professionals.
 To ensure optimal results, onboard recording and telemetry equipment is used for capturing all necessary flight data.

-In close cooperation with EASA / JAA and Germany´s LBA, GROB Aircraft AG has developed and established test and certification procedures to guarantee that all materials used in manufacturing aircraft comply with rigorous airworthiness criteria.
+In close cooperation with EASA / JAA and Germany´s LBA, GROB Aircraft SE has developed and established test and certification procedures to guarantee that all materials used in manufacturing aircraft comply with rigorous airworthiness criteria.